AVSystem/developer-zone/docs/AWS_Integration_Guide/Configuring_AWS_integration.md

             - Select the **AWSiotCore** group and go to **Group tasks**, select the first **AWS** task and click **Copy**.
               ![Copy task](images/copy_task.png "Copy task")
             - In the pop-up window, click **Select group** in the **Task target** field and choose your custom integration group from the list.
+            - Remember to select the **Domain** of the user you created earlier.
             - In the **Actions** field, select **Add new task**.
               ![Copy task pop-up](images/copy_task_popup.png "Copy task pop-up")
             - Repeat the action for the remaining five tasks.